degory/ghul-dev/src/functional-programming.md

 ### lists are immutable by default
 The standard trait for lists `Collections.List[T]` is immutable (it maps to .NET's ``System.Collections.Generic.IReadOnlyList`1[T]``)

+### maps are immutable by default
+The standard trait for maps `Collections.Map[T]` is immutable (it maps to .NET's ``System.Collections.Generic.IReadOnlyDictionary`2[K,V]``)

 ### arrays are immutable
 The ghūl array type `T[]` does not expose an assign indexer

-### maps are immutable by default
-The standard trait for maps `Collections.Map[T]` is immutable (it maps to .NET's ``System.Collections.Generic.IReadOnlyDictionary`2[K,V]``)

-### list literals are immutable
+### array literals are immutable
-The values constructed by list literals are immutable
+The values constructed by array literals are immutable

 ```ghul
 let list = [1, 2, 3, 4, 5];